leimao/Flappy_Bird_AI/README.md

 ## Disclaimer

-This work is developed based on the previous works published on GitHub: https://github.com/yanpanlau/Keras-FlappyBird https://github.com/songrotek/DRL-FlappyBird
+This work was developed based on the previous works published on GitHub:

+https://github.com/yanpanlau/Keras-FlappyBird

+https://github.com/songrotek/DRL-FlappyBird